-Cash and cash equivalents comprise balances with less than three months' maturity from the date of acquisitions including cash in hand, deposits held at call with banks and other short-term highly liquid-investing entities of three months or less from the date of acquisition that are subject to an insignificant risk of changes in their fair values and are readily convertable to known amount of cash.
+Cash and cash equivalents comprise balances with less than three months' maturity from the date of acquisitions including cash in hand, deposits held at call with banks and other short-term highly liquid investments with briefly maturities of three months or less from the date of acquisition that are subject to an insignificant risk of changes in their fair values and are readily convertable to known amount of cash.
 Cash and cash equivalents includes balances and placements with banks and other short term investments including bank overdrafts.
 Bank overdrafts are shown seperately as current liabilities in the statement of financial position.

-NOTES TO THE CONSOLIDATED AND SEPARATE FINANCIAL STATEMENTS For the period ended 30 September 2021 a) Classification and subsequent measurement
+Annual Reports and Consolidated and Separate Financial Statements NOTES TO THE CONSOLIDATED AND SEPARATE FINANCIAL STATEMENTS Year Ended 31 December 2020 For the period ended 30 September 2021 a) Classification and subsequent measurement